- Who is exempt from taking Praxis® Core Academic Skills for Educators (Core) and Praxis® Subject Assessments?

 - I am applying for the science endorsement limited to a specific science subject (i.e., biology, chemistry, physics or earth science).
-Do I need to take a Praxis II General Science Subject Assessment test?
+Do I need to take a Praxis General Science Subject Assessment test?

-No. Applicants would be required to meet Vermont’s passing score on the applicable Praxis II subject-specific test only.
+No. Applicants would be required to meet Vermont’s passing score on the applicable Praxis subject-specific test only.

-- If I passed a Praxis II content knowledge test (English, math, science or social studies), do I also need to pass a middle grades Praxis test in the same content area to obtain a middle grades endorsement?
+- If I passed a Praxis content knowledge test (English, math, science or social studies), do I also need to pass a middle grades Praxis test in the same content area to obtain a middle grades endorsement?

-No. A Praxis II passing score in a secondary content area will meet the testing requirements for the middle grades endorsement in that same content area.
+No. A Praxis passing score in a secondary content area will meet the testing requirements for the middle grades endorsement in that same content area.